herveyyy/Qwicha-extension-app/README.md

-# Silid Qwicha - Student Portal Chrome Extension
+# Silid Quickies - Student Portal Chrome Extension

 A minimal, beautiful Chrome extension that serves as a student portal for quick access to classes and activities, with seamless redirection to the full LMS. 🎓